-- S60-10.
+S60-10.
 Senate rules -- amendment -- adoption -- suspension.
 (1) A motion to amend or adopt a rule of the Senate must be referred to the Rules Committee without debate.
-A rule of the Senate may be amended or adopted only with the concurrence of a majority of the Senate and after 1 day's notice. - (2) A rule may be suspended temporarily by a two-thirds vote. - S60-20.
+A rule of the Senate may be amended or adopted only with the concurrence of a majority of the Senate and after 1 day's notice.

+(2) A rule may be suspended temporarily by a three-fifths vote.

+S60-20.
 Mason's Manual of Legislative Procedure.
-Mason's Manual of Legislative Procedure (2010) governs the proceedings of the Senate in all cases not covered by these rules.
+The most recent publication of Mason's Manual of Legislative Procedure governs the proceedings of the Senate in all cases not covered by these rules.